ThePrimeagen/fem-algos/lessons/09-recursion/A-recursion.md

 <br/>

 ### The biggest mistake of recursion
 Don't put it into the 2 steps.
+1. Base Case
-1. Base Case, 2.
-Recurse
+2. Recurse

 <br/>
 <br/>